Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

+Table~\ref{tab:filtercomponent} provides some labeling examples at this step.
 In this step, the annotators perform labeling starting from the top 1000 most frequent phrases from each category in descending order, and keep the first 100 Subject phrases and the first 150 Action and Place phrases that meet the requirements.

-\paragraph{Filtering context pairs.} The target of this step is to remove the unsatisfying phrases that remain in the candidate list after the automatic pre-filtering.
+\paragraph{Filtering context pairs} The target of this step is to remove the unsatisfying phrases that remain in the candidate list after the automatic pre-filtering.
 To this end, our annotators conduct a binary classification on the context pairs based on their commonness in the real world.
 Specifically, the annotators are asked to examine the context tuples \textbf{without} the knowledge of their co-occurrence scores and label them as: \begin{itemize}[leftmargin=10pt] \item \textbf{Common (1)}.
 The context tuple depicts a typical scene in the real world. \item \textbf{Uncommon (0)}.
 The context tuple depicts an unusual scene in the real world. \end{itemize}

-To better illustrate, we provide some labeling examples from our human annotators in Table~\ref{tab:filtercontext} below:
+To better illustrate, we provide some labeling examples from our human annotators in Table~\ref{tab:filtercontext}:

-In this step, our annotators thoroughly label candidate context pairs within the Top K range provided by the pipeline.
+In this step, our annotators thoroughly label candidate context pairs within the Top K range provided by the framework.
 Context pairs labeled as \textbf{1} are retained for the next stage of generation.

-\paragraph{Filtering knowledge triplets.} Following the preliminary filtering steps, the workload for this phase is significantly reduced.
+\paragraph{Filtering knowledge triplets} After the previous filtering steps, the workload for this phase is significantly reduced.
 The goal here is to eliminate any unexpected triplets that are not captured in earlier filtering.
 Without access to the exact co-occurrence score between the context and target phrases, annotators perform a binary classification based on the commonness of the triplet's expression.
 Specifically, the annotators are asked to label each triplet in the candidate list as: \begin{itemize}[leftmargin=10pt] \item \textbf{Common (0)}.
 The context tuple depicts a typical scene in the real world. \item \textbf{Uncommon (1)}.
 The context tuple depicts an unusual scene in the real world. \end{itemize}

-Again, we provide some labeling examples from our human annotators in Table~\ref{tab:filtertri} for a better illustration: